April 26

 Sotho Culture

-The Sotho groups vary from that of the Nguni groups (Zulu, Xhosa, Ndebele and Swazi) in that they traditionally organise their homes into a village structure rather than more scattered settlements.
-The Sotho’s are often grouped together with the BaTswana found largely in Gauteng and Botswana, and the BaPedi people found in the northern part of the country – even though they are in fact, distinctly separate groups.
+The Sotho groups vary from the Nguni groups (Zulu, Xhosa, Ndebele, and Swazi) in that they traditionally organise their homes into a village structure rather than more scattered settlements.
+The Sotho are often grouped with the Batswana, found mainly in Gauteng and Botswana, and the Bapedi people, in the northern part of the country – even though they're distinctly separate groups.

-Mostly located in the Kruger National Park area in Mpumalanga and parts of Mozambique, the Tsonga are a diverse collection nations.
-Though their most unusual delicacy is a Mopani worm that is usually fried in butter or dried – not to be missed if you’re an adventurous visitor!
-A part of this culture is the Sangoma – otherwise known as a healer and spiritual guide.
+Primarily located in the Kruger National Park area in Mpumalanga and parts of Mozambique, the Tsonga are a diverse collection of nations.
+Their most unusual delicacy is a mopane worm that's usually fried in butter or dried – not to be missed if you're an adventurous visitor!
+A part of this culture is the Sangoma, their healer and spiritual guide.

 The Venda Culture

-The Venda culture is built on a rich and vibrant mythical belief system where rain and water, especially in rivers and lakes, is believed to be sacred.
-This belief and that of the spirit world has largely influenced the designs of Venda art as well as the ways in which their buildings are decorated.
+The Venda culture is built on a vibrant mythical belief system where rain and water, especially in rivers and lakes, are believed to be sacred.
+This belief and that of the spirit world have largely influenced the designs of Venda art and how their buildings are decorated.

 Dutch Influences

-Although there were several European cultures that influenced South Africa, the largest of which would have to be Dutch.
+Although several European cultures influenced South Africa, the biggest would have to be Dutch.
 This not only became the official European language – and later merged into what we know today as Afrikaans – but largely influenced the legal systems and architecture of the country.

 It must be noted that the French Huguenots religious refugees who settled in what is now the Cape Winelands brought the art of winemaking to the region in around 1688.

-Complete Guide to South Africa – Wildlife and Safaris
+Complete Guide to South Africa's Wildlife and Safaris

-South Africa is home to a host of incredible safari destinations and an incredibly diverse array of wildlife.
-These also range from more well-known spots like the Kruger to lesser-known hideaways in the Eastern Cape within our complete guide.
+South Africa is home to many safari destinations and an incredibly diverse array of wildlife.
+These also range from more well-known spots like the Kruger National Park to lesser-known hideaways in the Eastern Cape.

 The Kruger National Park

-Known to be South Africa’s most iconic game-viewing destination and the second largest park in the whole of Africa, Kruger is any wildlife lover’s dream destination.
-As an incredibly well-established park, there are lodges, camps and tiny hideaways to suit every visitor.
-Not to mention, the park is known to have the highest density of Big 5 in South Africa – how could you resist a visit?
+Known to be South Africa's most iconic game-viewing destination and the second-largest national park in Africa, Kruger National Park is any wildlife lover's dream.
+As an incredibly well-established safari destination, there are lodges, camps and hideaways to suit every visitor.
+Not to mention, it's known to have the highest density of Big 5 in South Africa.

 The Western Cape Safaris

-Fear not, if you’re staying in Cape Town and Her surrounds, there’s no need to travel too far for some safari adventuring.
-With several Reserves located just a few hours away from the Mother City, you can see the Big 5 and various other flora and fauna species without worrying about malaria.
-Two examples would be Aquila and Inverdoom Game Reserves located in the Klein Karoo.
+Fear not – if you're staying in Cape Town and its surroundings, there's no need to travel too far for some safari adventuring.
+With several reserves just a few hours away from the Mother City, you can see the Big 5 and various other flora and fauna species without worrying about malaria.
+Examples include Inverdoorn Game Reserve, Botlierskop Game Reserve, and Sanbona Wildlife Reserve.

 Garden Route Safaris

-The Garden Route is a spectacular self-drive ideal for travellers venturing from the Western to Eastern Cape with plentiful exciting malaria-free stops along the way.
-Just a short drive from Cape Town, Sanbona Wildlife Reserve is an ideal stop for a child-friendly safari experience including the Big 5, San rock art and the elusive white lion.
-Also located along this route is Addo Elephant Park, known to be the only national park to conserve the Big 7 – the Big 5 plus the Southern right whale and Great white shark.
-Other safari stops include Kwandwe Game Reserve and Shamwari Private Game Reserve – also not to be missed!
+The Garden Route is a spectacular self-drive ideal for travellers venturing from the Western to Eastern Cape with plentiful exciting, malaria-free stops along the way.
+Located along this route is Addo Elephant Park, known to be the only national park to conserve the Big 7 – the Big 5 plus the southern right whale and great white shark.
+Other safari stops include Kwandwe Game Reserve, Gondwana Game Reserveand Shamwari Private Game Reserve, which are also not to be missed!

 For more exciting activities to be found along this iconic route, read our complete guide to the Garden Route.

-Combining the best of the bush and beach with an abundance of wildlife and other sights to see, these rather under-utilised parks are a fantastic place to visit.
-Hluhluwe-Imfolozi National Park not only has the Big 5 and a vast array of aviary species, but the Emdoneni Cat Rehabilitation Project which enables up-close experiences with some of Africa’s wild cats. iSimangaliso Wetland Park is another must-see with regards to safari adventures in this region.
+Combining the best of the bush and beach with an abundance of wildlife and other sights to see.
+For example, Hluhluwe-Imfolozi National Park has the Big 5 and a vast array of aviary species, whereas iSimangaliso Wetland Park is another must-see for safari adventures in this region.

 Complete Guide to South Africa – Attractions

-South Africa is overflowing with incredible landscapes, sights and activities and with unlimited time, we’d love for you to see them all, but for now we’ve picked out a few we feel are not to be missed.
+South Africa is overflowing with ever-changing landscapes, sights, and activities.
+And with unlimited time, we'd love for you to see them all!
+However, we've picked a few favourites.

 1. Table Mountain